 Control for Content that Starts Automatically

 When designing web content, it is important to provide a mechanism to control the content on the site that starts automatically.
-Giving visible control to allow web users to pause or stop blinking or moving information/updates such as animation or background sound such as audio can be very essential to web users that are epileptic, or for user privacy.
+Giving visible control to allow web users to pause or stop blinking or moving information/updates such as animation or background sound such as audio can be essential to web users that are epileptic or for user privacy.
 WCAG 2.1 Success Criteria 1.4.2, and 2.2.2. specified this.

 Reading Order, Navigation Order and Code Order

-It is highly encouraged for developers to ensure the order at which things appear on the screen (order of the information presented on the website) is the same logical order they exist in the DOM (order of elements in the code).
+It is highly encouraged for developers to ensure the order in which things appear on the screen (order of the information presented on the website) is the same logical order they exist in the DOM (order of elements in the code).
 When this is otherwise, that is, code order and reading order are not the same, website functionality may confuse users relying on keyboard-only.
 This was specifically stated in the WCAG 2.1 Success Criteria 1.3.2.

 When coding, developers are recommended to ensure the display can be adapted to different zoom states and viewport sizes, such as on mobile devices and tablets.
 Importantly, ensure text can be resized without assistive technology up to 200 percent without clipping, or loss of content.
 These alternative views of zoomed pages can be particularly helpful to old users and users with visual impairments.
 WCAG 2.1 Success Criteria 1.4.4, and 3.2.4 specified this.